ArthurVasseur/CSharpIndroductionForUnity/README.md

 int x = vec.x;
 ```

-And for modify this data :
+And to modify this data :
 ```c
 Vector2D vec = {10, 25};
 vec.x = 12;